topofocus/active-orient/README.md

 end
 ```
 M and N are Vertexes and inherent methods (and properties) from  F

+**notice.** If ActiveOrient::Model::{classname} methods are defined, they have to be required _after_ initalizing the database by calling  ActiveOrient::OrientDB.new.
+Otherwise the preallocation mechanism fails.

 As for ActiveRecord-Tables, the Class itself provides methods to inspect and to filter datasets form the database.